M6 Toll: Collection

 A new tolling system involving Automatic Number Plate Recognition (ANPR) technology is currently being trialed on the M6 Toll as part of the Road Ahead strategy.

 The ANPR cameras will identify licence plate data, removing the need for card payments at the toll plazas and replacing them with a remote payment system linked to online accounts.
 It will enable seamless end to end journeys and mean customers can manage all transactions via the M6 Toll website, whether for a single vehicle or larger fleets spread across a number of depots.

 The ANPR system was Initially launched on 8 April 2021 as a pilot project for business customers, with Maritime, one of the UK's largest logistics operators, becoming the first vehicles to pay for their journeys on the M6toll via the new tolling system.

-Once the trials have been completed with Maritime and other commercial vehicle operators, the ANPR system will be rolled out to other road users.
+ANPR was made generally available through the launch of the online breeze account in May 2024.
+Breeze uses an automatic top up system and no need to stop at toll barriers.
+It also offers a discount of between 8% and 35%.

+On 8 November 2025, a Lite account was launched where drivers can register their car number plates online and have tolls paid automatically once registered, with no need to stop at the toll barriers.
+The Lite account does not require top ups and therefore holding an account balance but, unlike breeze, offers no discount on paying with a physical contactless card.